paposeco/library/README.md

 After looking at other people's projects, I have realized that I once again went for a more whimsical look, instead of a corporate one.
 It was fun, but on the next project I will try to keep it down.

 Otherwise, I am happy with the result.

+## Update November 2021

+Integrated my Book Library implemenation with Firebase.
+Localstorage still works if the user isn't signed in.
+Fixed some mistakes I found while reviewing my code, but left it as was for the most part.
+Today I would have implemented it diferently, but I want to kept it as is, as a reminder of how this learning front-end process began.